DataDog/documentation/content/en/synthetics/ci.md

 #### Start URL

-You can configure on which url your test starts by providing a `startUrl` to your test object and build your own starting URL using any part of your test's original starting URL and the following environment variables:
+You can configure on which url your test starts by providing a `startUrl` to your test object and build your own starting URL using any part of your test's original starting URL with the following variables:

 `URL`